ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 * In some cases, they don't have data by month and put "NC" or "ND" and then for the same year they do include whole year data.
 I deleted the NC and ND for months and left the annual data.

 ### LV
 * I have sent this mail to Janis.
 In the case of Latvia there was not a contact person to check the data, so I though you might be related to that.
 In this way, I wanted to check with you that “0” catches is correct.
 You have included 0 catches during oct, nov, dec, jan, feb, marc, apr.
 0 catches mean that fisher have gone fishing and their catches have been 0.
 Is that the case?
 If the fishery was closed during these months you should write NP (no pertinent ).
 I have checked the closures files and they only describe closures during 2018 and 2019 and they only mention closures during nov, dic, jan.
 Could you clarify please if the 0 s correspond to 0 catches or to a fishery closure?
 ANSWER: Yes, that is correct - 0 catches mean that fisher have gone fishing and their catches have been 0.
-There is no eel speciffic fisheries in coastal waters  - eel is a bycatch.
+There is no eel specific fisheries in coastal waters  - eel is a bycatch.
 In fresh waters also many fishermen use fyke nets and focus on multiple species, only some use eel specific gear.
 SO NO CHANGES NEEDED
 * LV_Latv changed to LV_tota

 ### NL